dvitale199/blossom/mvp_technical_plan.md

 ### Frontend: **Next.js 14 + shadcn/ui + Tailwind**

 **Why not Streamlit?** I know it's tempting given your experience, but Streamlit has real limitations for a consumer product:
-- No fine-grained control over UX (students/parents expect polish)
+- No fine-grained control over UX
 - Session state management becomes painful
 - File upload UX is clunky
 - No offline/PWA capabilities